-This action lets you make an HTTP request to your server.
+Make HTTP requests to your servers.
+Know how to configure the HTTP action in your workflows and what each action field denotes with the help of an example.
 You can use one of the supported HTTP methods to make requests to the relevant server.

 To make an HTTP request, add the HTTP Request action to your canvas and configure it as follows:

 Select HTTP method: Select the HTTP method according to the action you want to perform on the resource identified.
 Available methods are GET, POST, PUT, and DELETE.
 By default, the value for this field is set to GET.

 URL (Mandatory): Enter the URL to which you want to make the HTTP request.

 The next block lets you add Headers, Parameters, and Basic Auth.
 To do this, click on the + icon given beside the respective field names.

 URL Params (Optional): Enter the URL parameter details.